aisingapore/sealion/README.md

 - Instruction tuned in English, Bahasa Indonesia, Thai, Vietnamese, and Tamil
 - Trained with to 50B tokens from SEA languages
 - Outperforms base LLaMA3 and other models in both general and SEA capabilities
-- Open source under the MIT License for community contribution and adoption
+- Open source under the Meta LLaMA3 Community License for community contribution and adoption

 ## How To Download SEA-LION-V2